abhishek-kumar-code/Redfish_Public/Specification.md

 #### Name

 The Name property is used to convey a human readable moniker for a resource.
 The type of the Name property shall be string.
-The value of Name is NOT required to be unique across resource instances within a collection (although it may be in some cases in some implementations).
+The value of Name is NOT required to be unique across resource instances within a collection.

 #### Description